JHarp199345/Gwriter/README.md

    - **Model**: examples: `gpt-4o`, `claude-3-5-sonnet`, `gemini-2.5-pro`
    - **Vault Path**: Auto-detected, but can be overridden
    - **Character Folder**: Default is `Characters`
+   - **Book main file**: Use the file tree picker to select your active manuscript (supports files at root or in folders)
-   - **File Paths**: Configure paths to your Story Bible, Extractions, Sliding Window, etc.
+   - **File Paths**: Configure paths to your Story Bible, Extractions, etc.

+   Note: The sliding window is automatically extracted from your book main file (last 20,000 words), so no separate sliding window path is needed.

 Note: model names change frequently.
 The plugin does not hardcode model availability; it sends the model id you enter to your chosen provider.